top of page

 RI Democratic Women's Caucus

-Founder & Chair, RI Healthcare Access & Affordability Partnership, an affiliate of Physicians for a National Health Program
+Founder and Former Chair, RI Healthcare Access & Affordability Partnership (defunct), an affiliate of Physicians for a National Health Program

 Member: Portsmouth Historical Society